 Being diagnosed with a mental disorder did not magically solve all of our family problems, nor did it make my aunt’s son eager to go back to school.
 However, it did give us one thing: understanding.
 It gave us context, a scientifically-backed reason as to why he started acting like that.
 Professional help and advice, in turn, encouraged Ryan to eventually open up to my aunt as to what led him to that particular path.
 He mentioned getting bored with the repetitive motion of going to school, and that he didn’t really enjoy studying history and math.
 So then my aunt asked him, “What do you want to do?”

 And that’s really the most important thing here: to ask children what they really want, no matter how far from our expectations they are.
-They are at that point in their lives when trying out things might help their growth rather than stunt them, and as parents the role is to provide a listening ear and some friendly advice.
+They are at that point in their lives when trying out things might help their growth rather than stunt them, and as a parent, the role is to provide a listening ear and some friendly advice.

 Your Role as A Parent